Micro-Architectural features as soft-error induced fault executions markers in embedded safety-critical systems: a preliminary study: Conclusions

 \section{Conclusions}

-This paper performed a data-driven investigation to answer the fundamental question at the base of the use of AI-powered soft error detection cores: are micro-architectural features able to explain faulty executions in the presence of transient fault?
+This paper performed a data-driven investigation to answer the fundamental question of using AI-powered hardware soft error detectors: are micro-architectural features able to explain faulty executions?
 The results of the analysis were controversial.
-While in terms of accuracy, results suggest a positive answer, the presence of a hard-to-detect region in the analyzed data suggests that pure microarchitectural attributes are insufficient.
-In particular, microarchitectural attributes seem effective when faults corrupt the application's control flow.
-At the same time, additional features are probably required if the corruption is limited to the data domain.
-Interesting are the results obtained using SNN models.
-Although the analysis highlights that the temporal information does not carry significant informative content, SNN can be implemented in hardware without the need to save cumulative input data into registers, thus reducing the complexity of the monitoring unit.

-In conclusion, it is worth remarking that the results in this paper are preliminary.
-It is clear that further investigation is required, both considering additional benchmarks and investigating a new set of features.
+While in terms of accuracy, results suggest a positive answer, the presence of \acp{HTDR} suggests that pure microarchitectural attributes are insufficient, especially for simple tasks.
+Additional features are probably required if the corruption is limited to the data domain.
+In conclusion, the results in this paper are preliminary.
+It is clear that further investigation is needed, both considering additional benchmarks and investigating a new set of features.